Learning outside the classroom

 Outside the normal school day, many activities are offered that pupils participate in until 8.00pm in the evening.
 For example, there are a range of physical activities such as climbing, mountain biking, swimming, football and visits to the gym, pupils also visit the local library, take part in Duke of Edinburgh Award activities and engage in independence training.

 In addition to our pupils and staff maximising opportunities for learning outside the classroom, we also encourage other schools to come and make use of our grounds.
 Some other local special schools use our grounds to support their Forest School or Bushcraft programmes.
-We also organise two events a year connected with our Fruit-full Schools status where we invite pupils from local primary schools in to Elemore to take part in a range of activities.
+We have a superb classroom (the Outdoor Learning Centre) built in our school grounds that visiting groups can use.
 Local schools can contact us throughout the year to arrange visits to our grounds, use the Outdoor Learning Centre or visit our bee hives.